aterrel/aterrel.github.com/source/_posts/2012-10-08-thoughts-on-the-scipy-conference.markdown

 For me the vision of SciPy should be simple.
 SciPy is the fuel of the scientific Python movement.
-It is where producers and consumers of science and technical code come to learn from each other and make each other better scientists and coders.
+It is where producers and consumers of scientific and technical code come to learn from each other and make each other better scientists and coders.
 SciPy as a conference should be inclusive of all technical disciplines and help mentor novice programmers.
 Finally, it should be the place where we inject new life into our projects, hack the wild ideas we